PASA Through the Years . . .

 Q: How can I join PASA?

 A: A notarized Membership Agreement & Waiver form with dues payment is required.
-Forms are available for download under the Membership menu on this website, or at the PASA Info & Membership Station on the porch of S&W Hall at the Park.
+Forms are available for download under the Membership menu on this website, or at the PASA Info & Membership Station inside the front restroom entrance on the front porch of S&W Hall at the Park (Look for the Membership Station Sign).

-Notary service is free for PASA members, for PASA business.
-You can, of course, use any other Notary and send your form and dues to be processed by mail.
+Use any Notary and send your form and dues to be processed by mail.
 Do NOT submit un-notarized membership forms.
 They will NOT be accepted.
-If you come by in person, your membership is immediate, and you’ll be handed your membership card.

 Q: Why does PASA require a notarized Membership Agreement & Release form?
 Why can’t members bring guests to shoot?